SimFL-Lab/SimFL-Lab.github.io/_pages/research.md

 ## Publication

 ### 2022
-[1] G Han, B Kang, H Kim, S Hong, “A GA-based Optimization of a Weighted Lot Targeting Rule in a Semiconductor Wafer Fab,” Korea IIE, (2022, Accepted)
+[1] G Han, B Kang, H Kim, S Hong, “A GA-based Optimization of a Weighted Lot Targeting Rule in a Semiconductor Wafer Fab,” Journal of the Korean Institute of Industrial Engineers, Accepted, (2022)

-[2] G Lee, G Han, B Kang, J Lee, S Hong, “A simulation-based genetic algorithm for a dispatching rule in a flexible flow ship with rework process,” The Korea Journal of Bigdata, (2022, Accepted)
+[2] G Lee, G Han, B Kang, J Lee, S Hong, “A simulation-based genetic algorithm for a dispatching rule in a flexible flow ship with rework process,” The Korea Journal of Bigdata, Accepted, (2022)

-[3] H Kim, T Lee, B Kang, JS Hong, “A study of a video-based simulation input modeling procedure in a construction equipment assembly line,” The Korea Journal of Bigdata, (2022, Accepted)
+[3] H Kim, T Lee, B Kang, S Hong, “A study of a video-based simulation input modeling procedure in a construction equipment assembly line,” The Korea Journal of Bigdata, Accepted, (2022)

-[4] T Tran-vo, T Nguyen, S Hong, 2022.
-“Effects of Multiple Depots on Total Travel Distance in Parallel-aisle Manual Order Picking Systems,” IFIP International Conference on Advances in Production Management Systems, (2022, Accepted)
+[4] T Tran-vo, T Nguyen, S Hong, “Effects of Multiple Depots on Total Travel Distance in Parallel-aisle Manual Order Picking Systems,” IFIP International Conference on Advances in Production Management Systems, Accepted, (2022)

-[5] B Kang, B Kim, S Hong, “Sequential Optimization of a Temporary Storage Location for Cooperative Twin Overhead Shuttles in a Rail-based Automated Container Terminal,” IFIP International Conference on Advances in Production Management Systems, (2022, Accepted)
+[5] B Kang, B Kim, S Hong, “Sequential Optimization of a Temporary Storage Location for Cooperative Twin Overhead Shuttles in a Rail-based Automated Container Terminal,” IFIP International Conference on Advances in Production Management Systems, Accepted, (2022)

-[6] J Park, P Joatiko, C Park, S Hong, “Average flow time estimation and its application for storage relocation in an order picking system,” IFIP International Conference on Advances in Production Management Systems, (2022, Accepted)
+[6] J Park, P Joatiko, C Park, S Hong, “Average flow time estimation and its application for storage relocation in an order picking system,” IFIP International Conference on Advances in Production Management Systems, Accepted, (2022)

 [7] T Lee, Y Kim, S Hong, "A Simulation Study for an Operational Design of a Robot-based Digital Assorting System," Korea Logistics Review, 32(2), 1-10, (2022)